 BIC- The Bureau International des Containers et du Transport Intermodal

-BIC with 1200 members is the only non-governmental organization linking all groups interested in containerization and intermodal transport, such as carriers, manufacturers, operators, lessors, shippers and forwarders.
-Its main goals are to contribute to the expansion of containerization and intermodal transport, to facilitate professional discussions on all subjects connected with containers and intermodal transport and to obtain and keep updated specialised documentation for the benefit of its members.
+BIC with over 2100 members is the only non-governmental organization linking all groups interested in containerization and intermodal transport, such as carriers, manufacturers, operators, lessors, shippers and forwarders.
+With a mission to promote the safe, secure and sustainable expansion of intermodal transportation, the BIC enables professional dialogue amongst its members, standards bodies, governments and other industry organizations.
+One of its main goals is to obtain and keep updated specialised documentation for the benefits of its members and to allow for proper containers' identification and facilitating the crossing of borders without delay.
 A MOU between the WCO and BIC was signed on 24 June 2006.

 Global Express Association (GEA)